muddery/muddery/OUTPUTS.md

 			 				 "achieved": <ACHIEVED_NUMBER>}]}]
 }
 ```
 `Quests` contains a list of quests that the character is doing.
-It has `name`, `dbref` and `desc`.
+It has `name`, `dbref` and `desc`.<br>
 The `objectives` is a list of quest objectives.
 The value can be the objective's desc or the objective's detail information.

 ### look_obj